Exploring the Mysterious Bada Valley Megaliths in Indonesia

 Tokalalaea Megalith, Central Sulawesi, Indonesia. ( Oliver van Straaten/CC BY SA 2.0 )

-Others have suggested that they had something to do with human sacrifice.
-Some also believe that the statues were meant to ward away evil spirits, whilst others claim that the megaliths had supernatural powers, and are able to disappear or move from one place to another.
+Others have suggested that they had something to do with human sacrifice .
+Some also believe that the statues were meant to ward away evil spirits, while others claim that the megaliths have supernatural powers and are able to disappear or move from one place to another.

 One of the megaliths in the Bada Valley. ( Aesthetic Grounds )